 In the early twentieth century a botanist by the name of Charles Valentine Riley came to the rescue making a discovery that was to become the solution indefinitely.
 Riley grafted American Vitis Riparia rootstock onto European Vitis Vinifera creating a plant that had immune roots and drinkable fruit.
 The solution was found and in the majority all vines were replaced.

 What Went Wrong in Central Otago?

 The second exception to the story is one of pure economics.
-In fact, in the US a clone of one type of US root stock, called AxR1, was planted simply because it was way cheaper and despite many objections after a number of years the Phylloxerid aphid mutated and began to destroy the plants.
+In fact, in the US, a clone of one type of US root stock called AxR1 was planted simply because it was cheaper, and despite many objections, after a number of years the Phylloxerid aphid mutated and began to destroy the plants.
 The US vineyards were forced to replant – the same exercise Central Otago has been going through.

-Like the US example the Central Otago story comes pretty much down to cost.
-The rapid growth of popularity of Pinot Noir in the 1990s led to a bit of a goldrush with vineyard plantings and the cost of planting un-grafted vines plus the time often outstripped the alternatives by quite some margin.
-Plus, at that stage Phylloxera was nowhere to be seen and many believe Central Otago’s schist and sandy soils might mean the vines would be spared like was the case in Mosel, Western Australia and other special cases.
-Unfortunately, by early 2002 we knew this not to be the case.
+Like the US example, the Central Otago story comes pretty much down to cost.
+The rapid growth of popularity of Pinot Noir in the 1990s led to a bit of a gold-rush, with vineyard plantings and the cost of planting un-grafted vines, plus the time required often outstripping the alternatives by quite some margin.
+Plus, at that stage Phylloxera was nowhere to be seen and many believe Central Otago’s schist and sandy soils might mean the vines would be spared those in Mosel, Western Australia and other special cases.
+Unfortunately, by early 2002 we knew this was not to be the case.